Keil with GNU CodeSourcery for Cortex-M3 TI EvalBot

 Install the toolchain.
 It usually goes to the default directory

-C:\Program Files\CodeSourcery\Sourcery_CodeBench_Lite_for_ARM_EABI
+C:\Program Files\CodeSourcery\Sourcery_CodeBench_Lite_for_ARM_EABI.

 Note that you have a load of documentations about all the included